AI Exam

 Arrhythmic Complications

-Sinus Bradycardia and Atrioventricular Blocks:
+Sinus Bradycardia and Atrioventricular Blocks

 - Sinus Bradycardia: Common in inferior MI due to increased vagal tone.
 Usually transient; treat symptomatic cases (heart rate <50 bpm) with intravenous atropine.